antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 };
 ```

-This pattern is ideally suited for hot reload as you can see from the demo [in this session](https://aka.ms/Build2020AppDev-DotNet) at Microsoft Build 2020.
-Now adding styling, gradients, fonts, and some love we show MVU in action with instant hot reload from C#.
+This pattern is ideally suited for hot reload as you can see below with added styling, gradients, and fonts with instant hot reload from C#.

 ![MAUI MVU](maui-mvu.gif)

 Both MVVM and MVU deliver the same native applications, performance, and platform fidelity.
 Developers will be able to choose which style best suits their preference and use case.

-For more information about MVU, the Elm architecture

 ## Transitioning from Xamarin.Forms to .NET MAUI